Ladies' Land League

 The Ladies' Land League (founded 31 January 1881; dissolved 10 August 1882) was an auxiliary of the Irish National Land League and took over the functions of that organization when its leadership was imprisoned.
+It is the first political association of Irish women.

 Background

 The Irish National Land League was founded by Michael Davitt in 1879.
-Its aims were a) "to bring about a reduction of rack rents" and b) "to facilitate the obtaining of the ownership of the soil by the occupiers".
-Charles Stewart Parnell, the dominant political figure of the day, was chosen as President.
+Its aims were a) “to bring about a reduction of rack rents” and b) “to facilitate the obtaining of the ownership of the soil by the occupiers”.
+Charles Stewart Parnell, the dominant political figure of the day, was chosen as president.
 By late 1880 Davitt felt sure that the leadership of the League would soon be imprisoned.
 He suggested that a Ladies' Land League be set up to carry on the work after their imprisonment.
 A few months previously a Ladies' Land League Committee had been set up in New York by Fanny Parnell, Charles' sister, to raise funds for the Irish National Land League.
 Parnell was strongly opposed but Davitt and the Treasurer, Patrick Egan, persuaded the Central Committee.
-Davitt suggested Anna Parnell, another sister, to head it and on 31 January 1881 at 39, Sackville Street, the Ladies' Land League was formally established.
+Davitt suggested Anna Parnell, another sister, to head it and on 31 January 1881 at 39, Sackville Street, Dublin the Ladies' Land League was formally established.

 Work of the Ladies' Land League

 The organisation grew rapidly.
-By May 1881 there were 321 branches in Ireland, with branches also in Britain, the US, Canada, Australia and New Zealand.
+By May 1881, there were 321 branches in Ireland, with branches also in Britain, the US, Canada, Australia, and New Zealand.